 The third major suggestion to bring greater consistency in punishment of Federal offenders is that appeals in Federal criminal cases (including in respect of sentence) should lie not to State Courts of Criminal Appeal as at present but uniformly to the Full Court of the Federal Court of Australia.
 This is a further illustration of the importance attached by the Law Reform Commission to securing greater uniformity in the punishment of Federal offenders wherever they are convicted in Australia.
-If appeals lie (short of the exceptional case of special leave to appeal to the High Court) to State.
-Courts, differences will inevitably persist.
+If appeals lie (short of the exceptional case of special leave to appeal to the High Court) to State Courts, differences will inevitably persist.
 The most orthodox and time-honoured method of encouraging consistency in criminal punishment within a given jurisdiction is by review of an ultimate appeal court.
 In the case of convicted Federal offenders, the jurisdiction is the whole of the Commonwealth of Australia.
 The Federal Court of Australia is a superior court with jurisdiction for the whole of the Commonwealth.
 In Territorial matters it already hears and determines appeals, including criminal appeals.
 In certain commercial matters, traditionally not as important as the liberty of the subject, the Federal Court already hears appeals from State Courts.
+The philosophy of uniformity which justified such jurisiction in commercial matters would appear at least as justifiable in federal criminal matters.
 Directing criminal and sentencing appeals in Commonwealth criminal matters to the Federal Court of Australia is a regular, sensible and thoroughly appropriate way to contribute to greater consistency and uniformity in the application of Commonwealth criminal law and sentencing principles.
 The Commonwealth has its own special responsibilities for the criminal law made by the Federal Parliament.
 Utilising the Federal Court is a desirable way of establishing and upholding a single national standard throughout the country.